zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/configurable-constants.md

         }
 ```

-### 5. Supply the constant value
+### 5. Supply the constant value for runtime

-In `runtime/lib.rs`, declare the values for your pallet's implementation:
+In `runtime/lib.rs`, declare the values for your pallet's runtime implementation of `MaxAddend` and `ClearFrequency`:

 ```rust
 parameter_types! {